-With this Challenge, the European Commission wants to support applications that facilitate the use of Copernicus data and services and/or make it available to non-experts.
-Participants in this Challenge should propose applications designed to improve access to Copernicus data and services, as well as their processing, visualisation, and combination with other sources of data (EO and non-EO).
+With this Challenge, the European Commission wanted to support applications that facilitate the use of Copernicus data and services and/or make it available to non-experts.
+Participants in this Challenge should have proposed applications designed to improve access to Copernicus data and services, as well as their processing, visualisation, and combination with other sources of data (EO and non-EO).
 Possible examples include:

 - Software to facilitate the integration of Copernicus-based maps into other applications

 - A mobile app that allows simple visualisation of Copernicus data and services

 - Software to facilitate the combination of Copernicus data with other sources of data

 - Protocols to ease the use and processing of Copernicus data and services